kshepherd/dspace-geospatial-maps-doc/README.md

 **Further extension**:

-It is trivial to extend or reuse the `GeospatialMapComponent` for other uses beyond the 5 scenarios described above - for example, it can be used to easily display a static map in an about page, or in some usage statistics visualisations, and so on.
+It is trivial to extend or reuse the `GeospatialMapComponent` for other uses beyond the 5 scenarios described above - for example, it can be used to easily display a static map in an about page, an item representation, authority representation, or in some usage statistics visualisations, and so on.